johnnymetz/johnny-metz-blog/content/posts/sort-django-queryset-with-custom-order.md

 | 5,000,000    | 57s            | 87s                    | 114s        |
 | 10,000,000   | 204s           | 252s                   | 404s        |

 As we can see, any strategy is fine for small datasets.
 For large datasets, sorting in the database using `IntegerChoices` is best.
-Conditional expressions are a good alternative if the sorting logic is too complex for `IntegerChoices`.
+Conditional expressions are a good alternative if the sorting logic is overly complex.